rubygems/bundler/README.markdown

 will be compiled for the target platform without requiring that the `.gem` file itself be downloaded from a remote gem server.

+Assuming a Rails app with Bundler's standard setup, add something like this to your top-level `.gitignore` to only keep the cache:

+    vendor/gems/
+    !vendor/gems/cache/

+Make sure that you explicitly `git add vendor/gems/cache` before you commit.

 ### Running your application

 The easiest way to run your application is to start it with an executable